Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: The Linearized Isospectral Functionals

 \subsection{Normalization, Parametrization and Deformation}

-Let $\Omega$ be a Bunimovich squash-type stadium, and denote the flat boundaries of $\Omega$ by $\Gamma_3\cup \Gamma_4$.
+Let $\Omega$ be a Bunimovich squash-type stadium in $\cM^m_{ss}$, where $m\ge 3$.
 By Lemma~\ref{lem: gamma uniq}, there is a unique maximal period two orbit $\gamma^*=\overline{AB}$ for $\Omega$.
-Without loss of generality, we may assume that $A$ is the origin of $\IR^2$, and $B$ lies on the positive horizontal axis of $\IR^2$.
+Without loss of generality, we may assume that $A$ is the origin of $\IR^2$, and $B$ lies on the positive horizontal semiaxis of $\IR^2$.